Raschèr Saxophone Quartet

 The Raschèr Saxophone Quartet is a professional ensemble of four saxophonists which performs classical and modern music.

-The quartet was founded in the United States in 1969 by prominent classical saxophonist Sigurd Raschèr and his daughter, Carina (Karin).
+The quartet was founded in the United States in 1969 by prominent classical saxophonist Sigurd Raschèr, his daughter, Carina (Karin) and two former Students (Linda Bangs and Bruce Weinberger).
 Some years later the quartet relocated to Germany and has been based there ever since.

 The Quartet has appeared at major concert halls in Europe and the United States, including Carnegie Hall and Lincoln Center in New York City, the Kennedy Center in Washington, D.C., Opera Bastille Paris, Royal Festival Hall in London, Kölner Philharmonie, Concertgebouw, Schauspielhaus Berlin, Berliner Philharmonie, Musikverein Vienna, Tonhalle Zürich.

 The quartet has received strong reviews and was acclaimed as the "Uncrowned Kings of the Saxophone" by the Wiener Zeitung.